tegorman13/ai_gd_chapter/Categories.md

 - Walsh & Feigh (2022) Understanding Human Decision Processes: Inferring Decision Strategies From Behavioral Data
 - Carter 2024 - Integrating artificial intelligence into team decision-making: Toward a theory of AI–human team effectiveness
 - Cui & Yasseri 2024- Ai enhanced collective intelligence
-- Kumar_2024_Human Mental Models of Self, Others, and AI Agents
+- Kumar, A. (2024).
+Human Mental Models of Self, Others, and AI Agents
 - Wang 2024 - Social-RAG: Retrieving from Group Interactions to Socially Ground Proactive AI Generation to Group Preferences
+-  Liang, Donkin, Newell 2022 - Adapting to the algorithm: how accuracy comparisons promote the use of a decision aid
+-  Pescetelli & Yeung 2021 - The role of decision confidence in advice-taking and trust formation
+- Carlebach & Yeung 2023 - Flexible use of confidence to guide advice requests
+	- Using your own confidence to choose when to learn about advisor accuracy
+- Zhang 2022 - You Complete Me: Human-AI Teams and Complementary Expertise
+	- Shape categorization task

 ### Information Search
 - Giannoccaro 2020 - Search behavior of individuals working in teams: A behavioral study on complex landscapes